What Are the Stickers on College Football Helmets?

 Whenever you see stickers on a college football helmet, these denote accomplishments that the player made individually or as part of a team effort.

-These appear on helmets across college football, and the origin of them has been brought into question.
+These appear on helmets across college football, and their origin has been called into question.

 While it’s believed to have begun with the Ohio State Buckeyes, others claim it happened a couple of years before them.
 Jim Young, an assistant for Miami (OH), awarded them to players in 1965.

-Below, we’ll examine some of the most notable helmet stickers.
+Below, I’ll examine some of the most notable helmet stickers.

 What Do the Stickers on Michigan Helmets Mean?

-Different types of stickers are awarded based on team achievements, bowl game success, College Football Playoff and National Championship success, rivalries, individual achievements, and more.
+Different types of stickers are awarded based on team achievements, bowl game success, postseason success, rivalries, individual achievements, and more.

 The most common sticker on a Michigan helmet features a wolverine facing left with a number on it.

 The number denotes the number of wins to that point in program history.
-During Jim Harbaugh’s tenure, he gave out a sticker that spelled “EUTM,” which stood for “Enthusiasm Unknown to Mankind.”
+During Jim Harbaugh’s tenure, he gave out a sticker that spelt “EUTM,” which stood for “Enthusiasm Unknown to Mankind.”

 Other stickers given out include the following:

-- RAMPAGE: This was given after an eight-game win streaker
+• RAMPAGE: This was given after an eight-game win streak

 What Is the Sticker on the Ohio State Helmet?